 Specialty Grand Challenge ARTICLE

-- 1Theoretical Medicine and Biosciences, Saarland University, Germany
+- 2Theoretical Medicine and Biosciences, Saarland University, Homburg/Saar and Experimental Physics, Saarland University, Saarbruecken, Germany

-Following the steps of the founders of modern red blood cell (RBC) research, e.g. (Cohn and Cohn, 1939; Pauling et al., 1949; Ponder, 1948; Wilbrandt, 1937; Ørskov, 1935), we answer to the growing need of a platform to share and discuss the new findings, argue and move forward in our understanding of these amazing cells.
+Following the steps of the founders of modern red blood cell (RBC) research (e.g., Ørskov, 1935; Wilbrandt, 1937; Cohn and Cohn, 1939; Ponder, 1948; Pauling et al., 1949), we answer to the growing need of a platform to share and discuss the new findings, argue and move forward in our understanding of these amazing cells.
 We herewith initiate a new section of the Frontiers in Physiology dedicated to Red Blood Cell Physiology by naming some of the grand challenges in the areas that have to be addressed in the years to come from our point of view.
 These are basic problems related to our understanding of the structure and function of RBCs from a different perspective as well as the need of new approaches and solutions in translational hematological research.

 Form what we have learned about RBCs during the past decades multiple fractions of RBCs exist in our blood having distinct properties and sensitivity to stressors.
 The number of these fractions and the number of RBCs forming each of them varies between the healthy humans, and changes strikingly in patients with different diseases.
 We know close to nothing about the factors in control of this variability, only that it cannot be explained by the age of RBCs alone (Lutz and Bogdanova, 2013; Wang et al., 2013).
 This gap in knowledge demands more attention of researchers and the application of old (like density centrifugation or fluorescence based cell sorting) and new technological approaches (like single cell high throughput technologies) allowing to obtain readouts of subpopulations or even individual cells.
 Information on up to a few thousand RBCs will give the overview of the populations of cells forming fractions.